chas-lad/ChasVCS/README.md

 - Implement tagging and then ability to search commits by tags.
 - Get pull and pushing to remote repo working. (test this by also making a config file to add user info.
 Then make repos in different directories and try pushing and pulling to and from the same remote repo.)
 UPDATE: There doesn't seem a better way to do this than to set up a git server and end up using git clone, push and pull.
 One complex option would be to set up my own Linux server and create my own remote code hosting solution.
 - Get merging and displaying merge conflicts working.
-- **need to remove references to temp folder which I have been using to checkout commits for testing**.